descreamni/GamePGM/README.md

 # GamePGM

-The Lecture of professor KJH\n
+The Lecture of professor KJH.
  I need to branch them.